-The Forwarder Input (Graylog destination cluster) is responsible for receiving messages that have been forwarded from the Graylog cluster source.
+The Input (Graylog destination cluster) is responsible for receiving messages that have been forwarded from the Graylog cluster source.

-When the Graylog destination cluster (Forwarder Input) receives the forwarded messages, the following relevant fields are added to help track which Graylog cluster and node the messages originated from.
+When the Graylog destination cluster (Cluster-to-Cluster Forwarder Input) receives the forwarded messages, the following relevant fields are added to help track which Graylog cluster and node the messages originated from.